arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/python-arduino-data-exchange/content.md

 sudo docker-compose up
 ```

 Alternatively you could modify the files directly on the X8 using an editor such as VIM so you don't need to upload the files all the time.
 Re-building the container will be necessary in any case though.
-In case you wonder how to specify the python script that is executed when running a container, have a look at the `Dockerfile` file.
+In case you wonder how to specify the Python® script that is executed when running a container, have a look at the `Dockerfile` file.
 There you'll find the `ENTRYPOINT` command that takes multiple arguments.
 In our example: `ENTRYPOINT [ "python3", "m4_to_python.py"]`

 ## Conclusion

-In this tutorial you learned how to use the docker infrastructure to build a container that runs a python application.
+In this tutorial you learned how to use the docker infrastructure to build a container that runs a Python® application.
 You have also learned how to use the RPC mechanism to exchange data between the microcontroller and the iMX8 which runs the Linux operating system.

 ### Next Steps